RSS

 • Powerful firewall between users and the outside world

-• Automatically scale to fit your needs and traffic.
+• Automatically scale to meet your needs and traffic volume.

-The rationale for the economic effect of SDN is still an art type.
-Quantifying intangible things, such as a higher level of security or a faster response to the demand for changes, is a complex matter.
-As a result, they prefer to focus on tangible things, such as reducing network maintenance costs, reducing product acquisition costs, and so on.
-Intangible benefits, however, are much more valuable than tangible ones, especially if the enterprise as a whole becomes more flexible.
+The rationale for the SDN's economic effect is still an art form.
+Quantifying intangibles, such as a higher level of security or responding more quickly to a change requirement, is a complex matter.
+As a result, attention is preferred to focus on tangible things, such as reducing network maintenance costs, reducing product acquisition costs, etc. Intangible benefits, however, are much more valuable than tangible benefits, especially if the enterprise as a whole becomes more flexible as a result.

 What will be the data centers of the future?

 Standard.
-Heterogeneity is the reality of clouds, it must be able to manage, so the next breakthrough in the industry after clouds towards increased efficiency will not be possible without standardization.
-To integrate and scale clouds, there are not enough standards, a single, open platform for all vendors, a common stack of technologies.
-Hence the complexity and high price of hybrid configurations assembled from many clouds.
-In the case of a software approach, you can create an open platform built on a modular basis.
-The question is no longer the impossibility of doing this, but the required qualifications of data center designers.
-The future is for software-defined data centers that will replace Service Desk portals by automating management processes.
-Piecemeal network, memory, security, computing, and application management will be replaced by integrated on-demand application delivery process management without the intervention of the IT service[8].
+Heterogeneity is the reality of clouds, you need to be able to manage it, so the next breakthrough in the industry in the direction of improving efficiency will not be possible without standardization.
+There are not enough standards for cloud integration and scaling, a single platform open to all vendors, a common technology stack.
+Hence the complexity and high cost of hybrid configurations assembled from many clouds.
+In the case of a software approach, you can create an open platform built on a modular principle.
+The question is no longer the impossibility of doing this, but the required qualifications of the data center designers.
+The future lies with software-defined data centers that will replace Service Desk portals by automating management processes.
+Piecemeal management of network, memory, security, computing, and applications will be replaced by integrated management of on-demand application delivery processes without IT intervention[8] the[9].

-The Software-Configurable Data Center (SDDC) technology, which has recently become popular, aims to improve the performance of the center by optimizing at the application and hypervisor levels.
-However, Forrester analysts believe (autumn 2013) that when managing centers, you should strive to optimize at the level of specific business processes - processing financial data, solving supply problems, and so on - and not at the level of individual applications, be it ERP systems, CRM, HCM and others.
+The purpose of the software-configurable data center (SDDC) technology, which has recently become popular, is to improve the performance of the center by optimizing at the application and hypervisor levels.
+However, Forrester analysts believe (autumn 2013) that when managing centers, one should strive to optimize at the level of specific business processes - processing financial data, solving supply problems, and so on - and not at the level of individual applications, be it ERP systems, CRM, HCM and others.

 Why switch from a traditional data center to SDDC?

-The main system element in a traditional data center is often called a switch.
-This network device is responsible for three main functions: management of connected devices, traffic management and physical data transfer.
+The main backbone element in a traditional data center is often called a switch.
+This network device is responsible for three main functions: connected device management, traffic management, and physical data transmission.

-When switching to the software-defined data center model, the device and traffic control functions are centralized and translated into software form.
-Their teams ensure that the entire SDDC infrastructure works smoothly.
-Only the data transfer function remains on the switch.
+When switching to a software-defined data center model, device and traffic management functions are centralized and translated into software form.
+Their teams ensure the smooth operation of the entire SDDC infrastructure.
+Only the data transfer function remains for the switch.

-The changes make the switch simpler.
-But the data center receives additional capabilities: the tasks of scaling the infrastructure are simplified, the configuration and management functions become more flexible, additional resources for working with the application load, optimization, and error correction appear.
+As a result of these changes, the switch becomes simpler.
+But the data center gets additional features: the tasks of scaling the infrastructure are simplified, the configuration and management functions become more flexible, additional resources appear for working with the application load, optimization, error correction.

-Without collecting up-to-date information about the operation of the data center, there is no movement forward
+Without collecting up-to-date information about the data center, there is no forward movement

-Reality and competition in the market lead to the fact that the owners of data centers have to constantly update their own fleet of equipment, increase computing capacity and seek to increase efficiency in its management.
+Reality and competition in the market lead to the fact that data center owners have to constantly update their own fleet of equipment, increase computing power and achieve increased efficiency in its management.
 To do this, they need to have complete information about the current infrastructure.
-If the data collection is incomplete, it is extremely difficult to make informed decisions.
+If the set of collected data is incomplete, then it is extremely difficult to make informed decisions.
 Without a clear understanding of what is happening in the data center, the equipment periodically falls into an idle state.

-With the development of virtualization in data centers, the requirements for its equipment also increase.
-To ensure infrastructure availability and to control the consumption of computing resources, they are not limited to information collection.
-It is necessary to receive it in full and be sure of the relevance of the collected data.
-If these conditions are met, you can optimize the physical infrastructure and switch to software data center management.
+With the development of virtualization in data centers, the requirements for its hardware are also growing.
+To ensure the availability of infrastructure and control the consumption of computing resources, they are not limited to collecting information.
+You need to receive it in full and be sure that the collected data is up to date.
+If these conditions are met, you can optimize your physical infrastructure and switch to data center software management.

-The collected equipment information in traditional data centers is often stored in spreadsheets.
-When the time comes for inventory and modernization, it is from them that the search for free space begins.
-These "documents" verify the reserves of electric capacity, check the adequacy of resources for cooling, the presence of free ports for connection.
+The collected information about equipment in traditional data centers is often stored in spreadsheets.
+When the time comes for inventory and modernization, it is with them that the search for free space begins.
+These "documents" check the reserves of electrical capacity, check the sufficiency of resources for cooling, the presence of free ports for connection.

-However, these methods of data collection are now becoming less inefficient, especially in the face of the growing popularity of clouds and virtualization.
-When updating the data center with its optimization, you need to use specialized tools for data collection and analysis.
+However, these methods of data collection are now becoming less inefficient, especially as the popularity of clouds and virtualization grows.
+When updating a data center with its optimization, you need to use specialized tools to collect and analyze data.

-The solution is to replace the hardware components of the data center infrastructure with a set of x86 servers connected by a single communication field and forming a computing environment, and a set of Virtual appliances that implement the functionality of these hardware components
+The solution is to replace the hardware components of the data center infrastructure with a set of x86 servers connected to a single communication field that form the computing environment and a set of Virtual appliances that implement the functionality of these hardware components.

 According to Research & Markets, the volume of this segment of the global market amounted to $25.61 billion in 2016.
-Over the next five years, steady growth is expected at an average annual growth rate of 26.57%.
-The market is projected to reach $89.21 billion by the end of 2021.
+Over the next five years, steady growth is expected with an average annual growth rate of 26.57%.
+According to the forecast, by the end of 2021 this market will reach the level of 89.21 billion dollars.

-Unlike the usual data centers, the basis of which is "iron" - servers, storage systems, network devices, etc. - SDDC is an add-on over the existing infrastructure, which is controlled programmatically.
-And therefore, it is necessary to protect such data centers differently - traditional solutions in the field of IS are too resource-intensive and slow down the work of business applications.
-This is especially noticeable at the time of scanning and updating the antivirus databases launched by the virtual machine.
-At the same time, disabling a virtual machine for a long period entails the appearance of a weakness in the security system, since the IP components installed on it cease to work.
+Unlike the usual data centers, the basis of which is hardware - servers, storage systems, network devices, etc. - SDDC is an add-on over the existing infrastructure, which is managed programmatically.
+This means that it is necessary to protect such data centers differently - traditional information security solutions are too resource-intensive and slow down business applications.
+This is especially noticeable at the moments of scanning and updating the anti-virus databases launched by the virtual machine.
+At the same time, disconnecting a virtual machine for a long period entails a weak place in the security system, since the information security components installed on it stop working.

 Dynamics, projects, activities